hcientist/OnlinePythonTutor/v3/docs/make_visualizations.md

-[This document was written by Peter Robinson (pjr@itee.uq.edu.au), the creator of make_visualizations.py]
+[This document was written in June 2013 by Peter Robinson (pjr@itee.uq.edu.au), the creator of make_visualizations.py]

 # Using make_visualizations.py to build visualization embeddings